rorystouder/OptionBotPro/docs/setup/06-testing-setup.md

 # Testing Setup

-This guide helps you verify that all components of the TastyTrades UI application are working correctly.
+This guide helps you verify that all components of the OptionBotPro application are working correctly.

 ## Step 1: Basic Rails Application Test